309thEDDGE/tip/README.md

 ./cpp/tests/tests
 gcovr -r ../. --exclude-unreachable-branches --exclude-throw-branches --html-details ./overall-coverage.html .
 ```

-## Offline Builds (not recommended)

-* Dependencies will provided by the developer in a directory specified by the configure-time flag `USE_DEPS_DIR`
-* `USE_DEPS_DIR` contains the following subdirectories:
-	- arrow
-	- yaml-cpp
-	- googletest
-	- spdlog-1.8.2
-	- tins
-	- npcap (Windows only)
-* Fine structure is determined from reading `cmake/CMake_linux_depsdir.txt|CMake_windows_depsdir.txt`
-* If git isn't installed or if tip isn't tracked by git you can manually specify the version at configure time using `-DCI_COMMIT_TAG=<CI_COMMIT_TAG>` or `-DCI_COMMIT_SHORT_SHA=<CI_COMMIT_SHORT_SHA>` or if you are not using a git tag or hash use `-DUSER_VERSION=<user specified>`
-* Executables are placed in `tip/bin`

-## Build Options

-See CMakeLists.txt for more details.
-Options are passed to CMake with the `-D<option>=<value>` pattern.
-Some options require values (an argument must be passed) and others can be used as switches (without arguments).

-* `USE_DEPS_DIR=<value>`: Specify a directory in which dependencies may be found.
-Used to indicate an offline build.
-Generally, all dependencies will be searched in the specified directory.
-See cmake/CMake_windows_depsdir.cmake or cmake/CMake_linux_depsdir.cmake for variables that must be configured to identify header and source locations and library names.
-* `USER_INSTALL_DIR=<value>`: Specify binary installation directory.
-Defaults confine installation artifacts to conda environments for conda builds, typical PATH locations for native linux and `<tip root directory>/bin` for offline builds.
-* Compilation-time configuration of version:
-  - Determined automatically from git if git is present and TIP source resides within a git repo.
-No user inputs required.
-  - `CI_COMMIT_TAG=<value>`: Manually specify the commit tag when it can't be obtained automatically from git
-  - `CI_COMMIT_SHORT_SHA=<value>`: Alternatively specify the commit short SHA when it can't be obtained automatically from git
-  - `USER_VERSION=<value>`: Set the TIP display version if it can't be obtained by git or the tag/hash from git ought not be used
-* `USE_NEWARROW`: Force use of compile-time macro `NEWARROW`.
-This is generally configured automically for native linux and conda builds and is required for new versions of arrow.
-Causes source code to utilize new-style arrow-cpp library calls, which is relevant for arrow >~0.17.

 # Code Convention
 Attempt to follow the Google C++ Style Guide which can be found at google.github.io/styleguide/cppguide.html.
 All source code (`*.h`, `*.cpp`) in `tip/cpp` shall be formatted with `clang-format` from the root directory and configured by the `.clang-format` file.